Preparing For Your Kitten’s Arrival

 Mild diarrhea and loss of appetite are stress induced and normal for the first 72 hours after arriving home.
 Mild sneezing may also occur due to change of environment.
 They will resolve within a few days.

-Your kitten will need his teeth brushed twice per week.
+Your kitten will need his teeth brushed at least once per week.
 You can purchase a tooth brush and toothpaste at any pet supply store.
 Please do not use toothpaste meant for people as this will cause an upset stomach.

-Our kittens are used to eating Nulo brand canned food and Mother and Baby cat Royal Canin kibble.
-They also enjoy cooked, unseasoned shredded chicken and salmon a few times per week as a treat.
+Our kittens are used to eating Wellness brand kitten pate and Mother and Baby Cat Royal Canin kibble.
 Our feeding schedule is 1/2 can of wet food in the morning and the other half can of wet food in the evening.
 Dry food is offered all day.
 Sticking to this schedule for the first week will reduce stress in your kitten.

 If you will be changing food or feeding schedules we recommend doing it slowly to reduce stress and upset stomach.

-We highly recommend Dr. Elsey’s brand Cat Attract litter for the first few weeks home.
+We highly recommend Dr. Elsey’s brand Kitten Attract litter for the first few weeks home.

 Our kittens are trained to use a scratching post and have been taught not to scratch furniture.
 Please purchase a scratching post and offer treats when you see your kitten using it.
 If the kitten does scratch anything else, firmly tell them no and bring them immediately to the scratching post.

 Bathing is not necessary.
 Cats are naturally very hygienic animals however bathing does reduce allergens and may be helpful if you suffer from allergies.
 If you do plan to bathe your kitten, use a mild soap specifically formulated for kittens.
 If you plan to brush your kitten, please use a very soft silicone type brush.
 Metal type brushes will remove their silky top coat and can be painful.